hmellin97/geometry-api-java/report.md

 Estimated impact of refactoring (lower CC, but other drawbacks?).
 * Mathieu :
 * My :
 * Julian : `Clipper::checkSegmentIntersection_` will experience CC will drop to around 1/3 of what it had before.
 So a lower CC is applicable.
 Other drawbacks may be that it will be harder to understand the code.
 Since the documentation is not so extensive and there are no comments at the moment.
-It will be even more difficult for a new member to learn and understand how the function is executed.
+It will be even more difficult for a new member to learn and understand how the function is executed. `SweepComparator::compareSegments` can also expect a large drop in CC due to the division into smaller functions.
+Compared to the `Clipper::checkSegmentIntersection_`, this function will be easier to follow since the name of the functions are much more straight forward.
 * Axel :
   * Simplifying character-comparisons reduces CC from 16 to 14.
   * Breaking code into subroutine: reduces CC from 14 to 8.